 Workride vs Northride: The NZ Ride to Work Scheme Guide for Employers and Employees

-How Does the NZ Ride to Work Scheme Work?
+How Does the Ride to Work Scheme NZ Work?

 Cycleways is an approved provider of WorkRide and NorthRide.
 They work slightly different, but the process is similar.

-The process of buying the bike.
+The process of buying the bike for employers and employees.

 - The employee requests approval from their employer and gets a unique ID.